imu-dev/IMUDevNNTrainingLib.jl/docs/src/pages/plateau_detector.md

 learning_rate
 ```

-An overloaded `Flux.adjust!` makes it possible to change the previously set schedules and adjust the state of the optimizer accordingly.
+An overloaded `Optimisers.adjust!` makes it possible to change the previously set schedules and adjust the state of the optimizer accordingly.

 See also the [examples/plateau_detector.jl](https://github.com/imu-dev/IMUDevNNTrainingLib.jl/blob/main/examples/plateau_detector.jl) file for more details on how to use a `PlateauDetector`.